w3c/wai-resource-list/content/index.md

 Communicate the results of evaluation clearly, including the scope of the evaluation.

 ### For Developers of Test Tools and Methodologies
+{:style="clear:both"}

 [WCAG 2 Test Rules](/standards-guidelines/act/rules/about/)
 :   Describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
 They are primarily for developers of test tools and methodologies.

-Specifications for expressing test results (EARL) and for writing accessibility test rules (Accessibility Conformance Testing (ACT) Rules Format) are introduced in [Evaluation Standards Overview](/standards-guidelines/evaluation/).
+Specifications for expressing test results (EARL) and for writing accessibility test rules (Accessibility Conformance Testing (ACT) Rules Format) are introduced in [[Evaluation Standards Overview – ACT & EARL]](/standards-guidelines/evaluation/).

 ### People